Addressing Unmet Need in

 Neuropathic Corneal Pain

-• OK-101 is a novel class of chemerin receptor agonist that produces an anti-inflammatory action and reduction in neuropathic pain
+• Urcosimod is a novel class of chemerin (ChemR23 or CMKLR1) receptor agonist that produces an anti-inflammatory and reduction in neuropathic pain.

 • Dry Eye affects over 35% of the population aged 50+, with women representing approximately two-thirds of those affected